On-shell recursion and holomorphic HQET for heavy quark hadronic resonances

 where $\sellP$ denotes the quantum numbers of the light degrees of freedom in $H$ (including the spin-parity $s_\ell^{P_\ell}$) that uniquely define the HQ (super)multiplet to which $H$ belongs.

 Contracting Eq.~\eqref{eqn:vactrans} with $\vb[\mu]$, applying the $\Qpv$ equation of motion, and matching at leading order, one finds

-As in real HQET, the real part, $\LamB_{\sellP}$, can be thought of as the energy of the light degrees of freedom in the HQ limit.
-The imaginary part, $\GamB_{\sellP}$, can be understood in an EFT context as encoding the decay width of the light degrees of freedom in the HQ limit.
-That is, it encodes the strong decay of brown muck into a lower excited state while the heavy quark itself remains stable.
-Thus Eq.~\eqref{eqn:massexp} is a ``mass and width expansion'' of the hadron.
-For ground-state HQ supermultiplets, one would expect the imaginary part $\GamB=0$ as there is no strong decay available,\footnote{ An exception is the $D^* \to D\pi$ strong decay, that occurs very close to threshold and is comparable in rate to the radiative $D\gamma$ mode.
+As in real HQET, the real part, $\LamB_{\sellP}$, can be thought of as the energy of the light degrees of freedom at leading order in HQET.
+The imaginary part, $\GamB_{\sellP}$, can be understood in an EFT context as encoding the total strong decay width of the brown muck at leading order in HQET and in the chiral limit, while the heavy quark itself remains stable.
+Observe that for an excited state HQ hadron $H$ decaying to $H_f$ in a lower HQ supermultiplet $\sellP[(H_f)]$ plus a light hadronic system $X$, then the phase space in the chiral limit, in which $m_X$ can be neglected, is $|p_X| \simeq \LamB_{\sellP} - \LamB_{\sellP[(H_f)]}$, at leading order in HQET.
+As an $S$-wave decay is always available in the chiral limit for some angular momentum and hadron multiplicity configuration of $X$, then one further expects \emph{for an excited state}

+and thus both $\LamB_{\sellP}$ and $\GamB_{\sellP}$ enter at the same (i.e. first) order in HQET, commensurate with general EFT expectations.
+We will see in a fit below to data that Eq.~\eqref{eqn:glexp} is borne out in the $D_{1(2)}^{(*)}$ and $B_{1(2)}^{(*)}$ system.
+By contrast, for a state in a ground-state HQ supermultiplet, one would expect $\GamB=0$ as any strong decay, even if kinematically available, must vanish at all orders in HQET.~\footnote{ An example is the $D^* \to D\pi$ strong decay, that occurs very close to threshold and is comparable in rate to the radiative $D\gamma$ mode.